WilliamNT/tunesynctool/README.md

 # Navify

 A Python script to mirror your Spotify playlists to Navidrome!
+(support for other services is in progress)

 ---

-# Warning!

-This script and package are currently experimental.
-Contributions and testing with your own library are welcome.

----

 # Usage

 ## Proof of Concept script

+> [!IMPORTANT]
+> This was the original script.
+It is not actively maintained.
+A proper replacement can be found in the `examples` directory.

 0. Create a Spotify app and set http://localhost:8888/callback as a callback url
 1. Create a Python 3.10+ virtual environment and install requirements.txt, then enter the environment
 2. Duplicate `.env.example`, then rename the duplicate to `.env` and set the values in it
 3. run `navify.py` (e.g. `python3 navify.py`)

-Alternatively use the `navify` package and build your own app or scripts.
+Alternatively use the `navify` PyPI package and build your own app or scripts.

 ## Configuration